Criminology – Introduction

 * Fee remission may be available for this course, visit Fees and Funding for further information

-* Only free for North Yorkshire addresses/Postcodes – there would be a fee for anyone in the West Yorkshire/Lancashire addresses/Postcodes – please ring before applying
+* Only free for North Yorkshire addresses/Postcodes – there would be a fee for anyone in the West Yorkshire/Lancashire addresses/Postcodes – please enquire

 Who commits crime and why?
 How is crime detected and punished?
 This course offers the opportunity to explore questions such as these providing an overview of the fundamentals of Criminology.